learn-co-curriculum/cssi-prework-string-methods/README.md

 89
 ```

-#Replace Function
+##Replace Function
+The `replace()` method is a handy Python tool that allows you to substitute a word or letter for another word or letter within a string.
+That means *every time the word or letter appears in the string, it will be substituted out.*

-To replace one string with anohter, use the `replace()` method. `str.replace` takes two `parameters`.
+This method takes two `parameters`.
 The first one is the word you want to replace, and the second one is the word you want to replace it with.

 ```python
 >>> old_str = 'superfly'
 >>> new_str = old_str.replace('super', 'SUPA')